-- Operative Fire Sprinkler System Notice (required for all) – All New York lease agreements must include a notice written in bold-face font that outlines whether there are operational fire sprinklers in the property, and if so, the maintenance history to protect the unit and surrounding property if a fire occurs and protect the landlord from damages resulting from a faulty fire sprinkler system.
+- Operative Fire Sprinkler System Notice (required for all leases) – All New York lease agreements must include a notice, written in bold-face font, outlining the presence and maintenance history of sprinkler systems on the property.

-- Bed Bug Disclosure (required for some) – New York City lease agreements must include a bed bug disclosure that discloses the infestation history of the unit and building it resides in to help avoid the spread of further infestations and limit landlord liability for bedbug-related damages.
+- Bed Bug Disclosure (required for some leases) – New York City lease agreements must include a disclosure of bed bug infestation history for the unit and the building in which it’s located.

-- Lead Based Paint Disclosure (required for some) – Any New York property built before 1978 with units for rent must include a lead based paint disclosure, EPA pamphlet, and notice of any existing hazards for the safety of new tenants and to protect landlords from responsibility for health problems resulting from toxic exposure.
+- Lead-Based Paint Disclosure (required for some leases) – Any New York rental property built before 1978 must include a lead-based paint disclosure, EPA pamphlet, and notice of any existing lead hazards.

 To learn more about required disclosures in New York, click here.